-Forthcoming.
+2021.
 "Is Deflationism Compatible with Compositional and Tarskian Truth Theories?", with Lavinia Picollo, in: C. Nicolai and J. Stern (eds.), Modes of truth.
-The unified approach to truth, modality, and paradox, Routledge PDF (preprint)
+The unified approach to truth, modality, and paradox, Routledge, pp. 41-68 PDF (published version)

-We argue that, contrary to received wisdom, deflationary theories of truth are compatible with Tarski-style axioms for truth.
+We argue that, contrary to received wisdom, deflationary theories of truth are compatible with compositional or Tarski-style axioms for truth.

-In a recent paper, Amie Thomasson has argued that deflationism about truth and reference entails deflationism about existence which in turn entails meta-ontological deflationism, i.e. the view that the neo-Quinean approach to metaphysics is misguided.
+In a recent paper, Amie Thomasson has argued that deflationism about truth and reference entails deflationism about existence which in turn entails meta-ontological deflationism, which is defined as the view that the neo-Quinean approach to metaphysics is misguided.
 We argue that Thomasson's arguments fail.

 2020.
 “A Note on Horwich’s Notion of Grounding”, Synthese 197: 2029-2038 PDF (published version)

 I argue that Horwich's solution of the liar paradox doesn't work, and look at some alternatives.

 2019.
 “Classes, Why and How”, Philosophical Studies 176: 407-435 PDF (published version)